bolotnikov/gamedevland/docs/match3.md

 }
 ```

 A field is located in a certain column and in a certain row on the board.

+!!! info "Info"
-The `row` and `col` properties of the `Field` class define the row and column.
+    * The `row` and `col` properties of the `Field` class define the row and column.

-The `position` getter determines the position of the field on the screen, depending on the position on the board and taking into account the size of the field sprite.
+    * The `position` getter determines the position of the field on the screen, depending on the position on the board and taking into account the size of the field sprite.

 And now we can render a single field on the screen in the `Game` class: